Women in the military: Physical, social, and cultural issues

-A 2015 Marine Corps study found that women in a unit created to assess female combat performance were significantly injured twice as often as men, less accurate with infantry weapons and not as good at removing wounded troops from the battlefield.
+A 2015 Marine Corps study found that women in a unit created to assess female combat performance were significantly injured twice as often as men, were less accurate with infantry weapons, and were less skilled at removing wounded troops from the battlefield.

 The study assessed a nine-month experiment at Camp Lejeune, North Carolina, and Twentynine Palms, California.
 About 400 Marines, including 100 women, volunteered to participate.

 Male squads, teams, and crews demonstrated better performance on 93 of 134 tasks evaluated (69 percent) than units with women in them.
 Male units were faster while completing tactical movements in combat situations, especially in units with large "crew-served" weapons such as heavy machine guns and mortars.
 Male infantry squads had better accuracy than squads with women in them, with "a notable difference between genders for every individual weapons system" used by infantry rifleman units.
-The M4 carbine, M27 infantry automatic rifle and M203 single-shot grenade launcher were assessed.
+The M4 carbine, M27 infantry automatic rifle, and M203 single-shot grenade launcher were assessed.

-Male Marines who had not received infantry training were more accurate than women who had.
+Male Marines who had not received infantry training were more accurate than women who had received training.
 In removing wounded troops from the battlefield, "notable differences in execution times were found between all-male and gender-integrated groups".

 Unit cohesion was lower in mixed-gender units.
-Many female soldiers reported that the way that they are viewed by male soldiers is often detrimental to their participation.
-For instance, female soldiers are often labelled as "either standoffish or a slut".
+Many female soldiers reported that the way they are viewed by male soldiers is often detrimental to their participation.
+For instance, female soldiers are often labeled as "either standoffish or a slut".
 In order to avoid such labels, female soldiers have to spend time with fellow soldiers strategically, without spending too much time with any one of them.
 This approach often has an isolating effect.
 In several instances, women were considered less skilled than male soldiers, so were not given opportunities to complete tasks for which they were qualified.

-According to Lieutenant colonel Dave Grossman, author of On Killing: The Psychological Cost of Learning to Kill in War and Society, Israeli soldiers reacted with uncontrollable protectiveness and aggression after seeing a woman wounded.
+According to Lieutenant Colonel Dave Grossman, author of On Killing: The Psychological Cost of Learning to Kill in War and Society, Israeli soldiers reacted with uncontrollable protectiveness and aggression after seeing a woman wounded.
 Further, Islamic militants rarely, if ever, surrender to female soldiers, lessening the IDF's ability to take prisoners.
 Iraqi and Afghan civilians are often not intimidated by female soldiers.
-However, in socially conservative environments, female combat soldiers can search female civilians, while children and women are more likely to talk to female soldiers than to male soldiers.
+However, in socially conservative environments, female combat soldiers can search female civilians, and children and women are more likely to talk to female soldiers than to male soldiers.